xiaomi7732/PrettyLogging/Readme.md

 1. Install the NuGet package:

-    Run the following command to add the pre-release version of the package:
+    Run the following command to add the package:

     ```shell
     dotnet add package PrettyLogging.Console